Clements twins: Personal lives

 Kevin was diagnosed with cancer in 2019.
 The twins used their Instagram account to help raise funds and find a donor for his bone marrow transplant.

 Career

-Kevin and Jaqi wanted to start the twins in modeling when they were six months old, held off on this the plan due to the amount of time needed to make this commitment, until the twins turned seven.
+Kevin and Jaqi wanted to start the twins in modeling when the twins were six months old, but they held off on this plan—due to the amount of time needed to make this commitment—until the twins turned seven.
 At the time, the Clements' neighbor wanted models to help advertise a newly opened children's boutique.
 The twins posed for pictures together, and Jaqi sent the images to contacts she had collected from her first attempt to get the twins a modeling career.
-She met with various modeling agencies, and eventually signed contracts with two agencies: one in Orange County, California and another in Los Angeles.
+She met with various modeling agencies, and eventually signed contracts with two agencies: one in Orange County and another in Los Angeles.
 A year after starting their modeling careers, the twins had gained more than half a million followers on Instagram.
+The number grew to 1.5 million by December 2019, and nearly 2 million by August 2023.